-The defined benefit obligation comprises of £276,620,000 (2017 - £301,302,000) from plans that are wholly or partly funded.
+The defined benefit obligation comprises of \pounds 315,559,000 (2018 - \pounds 276,620,000) from plans that are wholly or partly funded.

 The MCPS-PRS Alliance Pension Scheme closed to future accrual on 31 December 2010.
-Fixed annual contributions of £3,100,000 have been made to reduce the deficit in the scheme, following the decision at the triennial valuation completed in 2016 for deficit funding to remain at the same level as in prior years.
+A fixed annual contribution of £2,987,000 has been made to reduce the deficit in the scheme, following the decision at the triennial valuation completed in 2019 for deficit funding to remain at the same combined level as in prior years, but for the split between the PRS and MCPS schemes to be adjusted.

 The MCPS-PRS Alliance Pension Scheme (MCPS) closed to future accrual on 31 December 2010.
-Fixed annual contributions of £400,000 have been made to reduce the deficit in the scheme following the decision at the triennial valuation completed in 2016 for deficit funding to remain at the same level as in prior years.
+A fixed annual contribution of £513,000 has been made to reduce the deficit in the scheme following the decision at the triennial valuation completed in 2019 for deficit funding to remain at the same combined level as in prior years, but for the split between the PRS and MCPS schemes to be adjusted.